 If God is present in hell, how does this fit with Paul’s statement that nonbelievers “will pay the penalty of eternal destruction, away from the presence of the Lord and from the glory of His power” (2 Thess.
 1:9)?

 We do affirm that God’s omnipresence would also dictate his presence in hell.
-But remember our definition of omnipresence from above: God is causally active and aware of every part of reality.
+But the passage in 2 Thessalonians refers to God’s relational presence—not his activity or awareness.
+Remember our definition of omnipresence from above: God is causally active and aware of every part of reality.
 When we conceive of presence in human terms, we think of this as visible and material.
 However, since God is immaterial, the person in hell will be unaware of God’s presence.
 God will be both active and aware of the events in hell, but he will not be visibly revealed to the people there.
 In this way, those in hell will be “away from the presence of the Lord,” even though God is active and aware of them.
 By contrast, those in heaven will “see His face” (Rev. 22:4).